 Following are the Improvements, and resulting level of improved parks and recreation facilities, for the Assessment District.
 As previously noted, the baseline level of service included a declining level of parks and recreation facilities due to shortages of funds for the District.
 Improvements funded by the assessments are over and above the previously declining baseline level of service.
 The formula below describes the relationship between the final level of Improvements, the existing baseline level of service, and the enhanced level of Improvements to be funded by the assessment.

-Final Level of Improvements = Baseline level of Improvements + Enhanced Level of Improvements
+Final Level = Baseline Level + Enhanced Level of Service of Service

 SUMMARY OF THE DISTRICT'S IMPROVEMENT PLANS